disyraf/EP1000/docs/safety.md

 ---

 # Fablab Safety

-## Introduction
-Safety is paramount when working in our laboratories and workshop.
-Document the main points, information that you need to take note of when working in SP Fablab, what are some of the key **do**'s and **don't**'s that you need to take note of, what to do in case of emergencies.
+<strong>Safety</strong> is paramount when working in our laboratories and workshop.
+Here are some key points to take note of when working in Singapore Polytechnic's FabLabs

+* Only work in the lab when there is a lecturer or Technical Supporting Officer	(TSO)
+* Wear proper attire
+* No eating or drinking
+* Stay alert
+* Do not operate any machinery until intructed by TSO or lecturer
+* Do not tamper with all safety devices
+* Report any <strong>Unsafe</strong> conditions